4130 KING AVENUE WEST

 - Transfer funds from savings to checking or savings.

-- Transfer funds from line of credit to checking or savings.
+- Transfer funds from line of credit per approval to checking or savings.

 - Deposits to checking or savings accounts

 - Pay bills directly from your checking account in the amount and on the date(s) you request.

 Please also see Limitations on frequency of transfers section regarding limitations that apply to computer transfers.
 Temporary Limitations on Computer Transfers.
 This service is not available until your identity is verified.
 Once your identity has been verified, any limits disclosed to you will apply.

 Limitations on frequency of transfers.
 In addition to those limitations on transfers elsewhere described, if any, the following limitations apply:

 - Transfers from a money market account to another account or to third parties by preauthorized, automatic, telephone or computer transfer are limited to six per statement cycle with no more than three by check, draft, or similar order.

 - Transfers to third parties from a savings account to another account or to third parties by preauthorized, automatic, telephone or computer transfer are limited to six per statement cycle with no more than three by check, draft, or similar order to third parties.

 Bill Payment – types of transfers: You may access your account(s) by computer through the internet by logging onto our website at www.beartoothbank.com and using your Access ID number and your Password, to:

 - Use Bill Pay to make payments to individuals or companies to whom you want to send one-time or recurring payments from your checking account in the amount and on the dates you request.
 Please also see Limitations on frequency of transfers section regarding limitations that apply to bill pay transfers.
 Temporary Limitations on Bill Payment Transfers.
 This service is not available until your identity is verified.
 Once your identity has been verified, any limits disclosed to you will apply.